“Oh, the humidity!”

 Insider Tip: To get your washings dry on rainy winter days, place a fan heater underneath your drying rack.
 Not too close though, you won't want your clothes incinerated!

 If you’re more into conventional ways of heating, you can choose among a wide variety of electric heaters.
 Convection heaters such as oil-filled radiators make a worthwhile low-cost investment.
-It's safe to use in your absence, i.e. you can set the thermostat to the desired setting and leave the heater on all day (and night) – and if you do switch it off it will keep the warmth for a while …
+They are safe to use in your absence, i.e. you can set the thermostat to the desired setting and leave the heater on all day (and night) – and if you do switch it off it will keep the warmth for a while …

 A good alternative – and one many locals and shivering expats have recently come to swear by – are infrared heaters, available in portable versions and for wall installation.
 As radiant heaters, they are hot in no time and efficiently drive the damp away.
 Also, the heat they give off has a lovely almost open-fire feel.
 There is only one downside: once switched off, infrared heaters cool down right away.